-Breast augmentation is one of the most popular cosmetic surgeries in the world.
-And its numbers increase every year.
-So, why would any woman opt to have her breasts decreased in size?
+Breast augmentation is one of the most popular cosmetic surgeries in the world, and its numbers increase every year.
+So, why would any woman opt to have a breast reduction?

 Breast reduction surgery is formally known as reduction mammoplasty.
 The surgery removes excess breast fat, glandular tissue, and skin to reduce the overall size of the breasts and to bring them up to a higher profile.
 For women with hypermastia, the clinical name for overly large breasts, reduction surgery is the only option to improve their day-to-day lives.

 Breast Reduction Procedure

 The incisions involved in breast reduction mirror those in a breast lift, since the goals of the two procedures are very similar.
 The incision is an anchor style and uniformly follows a distinct shape and predictably good healing.
 Dr. Ferraro uses scar creams to enhance good healing.
 Also, like a breast lift, the nipples and areolae usually are repositioned to a higher location.
 If desired, the areolae can also be decreased in size.

 After surgery, patients will need to wear a support bra to reduce swelling and aid healing.
 The goal is to keep the stress on the incisions to a minimum.
 Most patients can return to work in one week, but any strenuous exercise or lifting needs to be curtailed for a month and a half.
 Dr. Ferraro will discuss all the risks and benefits of the procedure at the time of your consultation.

 "Dr. Ferraro was amazing!
 From the start of my process it was all about what I wanted and what I wanted to look like.
 I received a breast reduction and lift in October 2020 and I am healing so well with little no issues at all.
 My breast look amazing and I would recommend Dr. Ferraro to my closest friends and family."